marcoparello/CTF-Writeups/CrewCTF-2024/Forensics/Recursion.md

 xxd -r -p raw output1.bin
 ```

-I then used binwalk on `output1.bin` to find any hidden files, typing:
+I then used binwalk on `output1.bin` to extract the contents of `output1.bin`, typing:

 ```txt
 binwalk -e output1.bin`